-Within 5 Working Days after receiving and considering the statements described above, the hearing officer will submit the hearing officer's report to the president (or designee), including recommended sanctions (as defined in Executive Order 1098 Student Conduct Procedures) if a Respondent has been determined to have violated university Policy.
+Within 5 Working Days after receiving and considering the statements described above, the hearing officer will submit the hearing officer's report to the president (or designee), including recommended sanctions (as defined in Executive Order 1098 Student Conduct Procedures 14) if a Respondent has been determined to have violated university Policy.

 Within 10 Working Days of receipt of the hearing officer's report, the president (or designee) will review the Investigation Report and the hearing officer's report and issue a decision concerning the appropriate sanction.
 The president may impose the recommended sanctions, adopt a different sanction or sanctions, or reject sanctions altogether.
 If the president adopts a sanction other than what is recommended by the hearing officer, the president must set forth the reasons in the Decision Letter.
 The president will simultaneously send the decision letter electronically to the Respondent and Complainant.
+The decision letter will include: the outcome of the hearing, including any sanction imposed, and the name of the Respondent(s), a copy of the hearing officer's Report, and notice of the Complainant's and Respondent's right to appeal.
 The decision will also be sent to the student conduct administrator and the hearing officer.
 Unless the campus and Parties are notified that an appeal has been filed, the president's (or designee's) sanction decision becomes final 11 Working Days after the date of the decision letter.